 A few words about RMITV

 RMITV is RMIT University’s very own television production house, funded generously by the University in conjunction with RMIT University Student Union (RUSU).
 RMITV is dedicated to providing hands on television experience to students.
-We produce content to be broadcast on Channel 31 Melbourne and have helped many students find their way to careers in the television industry.
+We produce content to be broadcast on C31 Melbourne and Geelong and have helped many students find their way to careers in the television industry.

-We are also one of the founding members of the Melbourne Community Television Consortium; the not-for-profit consortium that operates the community access channel Channel 31 in Melbourne.
+We are also one of the founding members of the Melbourne Community Television Consortium; the not-for-profit consortium that operates the community access channel C31 in Melbourne.
 We also work to provide opportunities to members of the local community wanting to get involved in television production.

 RMITV has a long history of successful producers and practitioners moving into professional employment within the Australian television industry.
 Our alumni include; Rove McManus (Roving Enterprises), Hamish and Andy (Fox FM), Shona Devlin (JTV – Triple J), and Andrew Tacon (Foxtel).
-We’ve also had crew members go on to work at the ABC, Network 10, Videoworks and Staging Connections.
+We’ve also had crew members go on to work at the ABC, Network 10, Videoworks, AusStage, Staging Connections and many more.
 Crewing on an RMITV production will give you invaluable skills and experience, so go on- get involved!